 Term Meaning Expenditure Spending money from the Consolidated Revenue Fund or a notional payment to a PGPA entity.
 Expense Decreases in economic benefits in the form of outflows or depletions of assets or incurrence of liabilities that result in decreases in equity, other than those relating to distributions to equity participants.
 Expenses not requiring appropriation in the Budget year Expenses not involving a cash flow impact are not included within the calculation of an appropriation.
 An example of such an event is goods or services received free of charge that are then expensed; for example, ANAO audit services.
 The ANAO does not charge for audit services; however, the expense must be recognised.
 Similarly, bad debts are recognised as an expense but are not recognised for the purpose of calculating appropriation amounts to be sought from Parliament.
 Forward estimates period The three years following the Budget year.
-For example if 2015-16 is the Budget year, 2016-17 is forward year 1, 2017-18 is forward year 2 and 2018-19 is forward year 3.
-This period does not include the current or Budget year.
+For example if 2020-21 is the Budget year, 2021-22 is forward year 1, 2022-23 is forward year 2 and 2023-24 is forward year 3.
 Funds Money that has been appropriated but not drawn from the Consolidated Revenue Fund.
 Income Total value of resources earned or received to cover the production of goods and services.
 Make good Make good is the cost of dismantling and removing an item and restoring the site on which it is located, the obligation for which an entity incurs either when the item is acquired or as a consequence of having used the item during a particular period for purposes other than to produce inventories during that period.
 A common example of make good in the public sector is the restoration of office premises at the end of a lease period.